Universal-Basic-Compute/serenissima/backend/docs/activities.md

 ### Considerations:

--   The client (AI) bears more responsibility for ensuring the validity and sensibleness of the activity parameters.
+-   The client (AI) is responsible for providing correct building IDs for travel.
+The server handles the pathfinding.
 -   This method bypasses the prioritized decision logic of `citizen_general_activities.py`.
 -   Care must be taken to avoid conflicts if both engine-driven and API-driven activity creation are active for the same citizen.